karim007/converter_grayscale_image_dataset_to_numpy_array/README.md

 # Converter
-this library converts grayscale images in numpy arrays for classification purposes.
+This library converts grayscale images in numpy arrays for classification purposes.

 # How it works
 - Install the requirements